New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Equestrian therapy has several names, including therapeutic horseback riding and hippotherapy.
 This is one of the best autism therapies available for children on the spectrum.

 Working with an animal can help an autistic child’s confidence, improve social skills, and build physical strength.
-It can also help by reducing a child’s hyperactivity and irritability.
+It can also help by reducing a child’s hyperactivity and irritability, and it’s a great way to deal with a child’s understimulation, which is common with autism.

 Music Therapy

-Several different types of music therapy fall under the autism therapy services umbrella.
+Several types of music therapy fall under the umbrella of autism therapy services.
 Music therapy was first used in the United States in the early to mid-1900s.
 It is used to develop the communication and social interaction skills of autistic children.

 Typically, a registered music therapist practices music therapy with an autistic child.
 Generally, a session will last between 20-50 minutes and will occur once a week.
 The length and intensity of this autism spectrum therapy can vary depending on the child’s needs.